chandrakellwan/Azure-Ai-Foundry-VirtualAgent/README.md

     ```shell
     azd env set AZURE_AI_AGENT_DEPLOYMENT_CAPACITY 100
     ```
+    If you do not increase your quota, you may encounter rate limit issues.
+If needed, you can increase the quota after deployment by editing your model in the Models and Endpoints tab of the [Azure AI Foundry Portal](https://ai.azure.com/).

 3. Provision and deploy all the resources by running the following in get-started-with-ai-agents directory: